Gaussian Process Bandit Optimization with Few Batches: PROOFS OF MAIN RESULTS

 where (a) uses the validity of the confidence bounds, and (b) follows since $\mu_0(\cdot)=0$ and $\sigma_0(\cdot)=k(\cdot,\cdot)\leq 1$.
 Hence, with $N_1=\big\lceil\sqrt{T}\big\rceil<\sqrt{T}+1$, the cumulative regret of the first batch is

 From the second batch onwards with $i\geq 2$ and $t>N_1$, we make use of the following lemma, which is stated in a generic form (i.e., it should initially be read without regard to using batches).

-\begin{lem} \textup{\cite[Appendix B.5]{cai21}} Suppose that we run an algorithm that, at each time $t$, samples the point $x_t$ with the highest value of $\sigma_{t-1}(x_t)$.
+\begin{lem} \textup{\citep[Appendix B.5]{Cai21}} Suppose that we run an algorithm that, at each time $t$, samples the point $x_t$ with the highest value of $\sigma_{t-1}(x_t)$.
 Moreover, suppose that after $\tau$ rounds of sampling, all points in the domain satisfy a confidence bound of the form $|f(x)-\mu_\tau(x)|\leq\sqrt{\beta}\sigma_\tau(x)$ for some $\beta > 0$.
 Then, for any point $x$ whose UCB score is higher than the maximum LCB score, it must hold that

-where $C_1=8\lambda^{-1}/\log(1+\lambda^{-1})$, and $x^*$ is any maximizer of $f$. \end{lem}
+where $C_1=8/\log(1+\lambda^{-1})$, and $x^*$ is any maximizer of $f$. \end{lem}

-While this result may not appear obvious, it follows easily from the following standard facts: \begin{itemize} \item[(i)] As long as the confidence bounds are valid, $x^*$ is not eliminated (in the sense of the UCB vs.~LCB comparison mentioned above). \item[(ii)] Under the maximum-variance selection rule, upper bounding the sampled point's variance amounts to upper bounding the variance of all points. \item[(iii)] The sum of variances across all sampled points can be bounded in terms of $\gamma_T$ using techniques dating back to \cite{sri12} that are now very standard. \item[(iv)] If the confidence width uniformly below $\eta$, then all non-eliminated points must have a function value within $O(\eta)$ of the maximum. \end{itemize}
+Since Lemma \ref{lem:elim} is a known result, we do not provide a proof, but we briefly note that it follows easily from the following standard facts: \begin{itemize} \item[(i)] As long as the confidence bounds are valid, $x^*$ is not eliminated (in the sense of the UCB vs.~LCB comparison mentioned above). \item[(ii)] Under the maximum-variance selection rule, upper bounding the sampled point's variance amounts to upper bounding the variance of all points. \item[(iii)] The sum of variances across all sampled points can be bounded in terms of $\gamma_T$ using techniques dating back to \citep{Sri09} that are now very standard. \item[(iv)] If the confidence width uniformly below $\eta$, then all non-eliminated points must have a function value within $O(\eta)$ of the maximum. \end{itemize}

 Using Lemma \ref{lem:elim}, we deduce that after the $N_{i-1}$ points in the $(i-1)$-th batch are sampled, every point $x_t$ in the $i$-th batch has regret $r_t$ upper bounded as follows:

 where we used the fact that $N_{i-1}$ points are sampled in the previous batch, and applied $\gamma_{N_{i-1}}\leq\gamma_T$ by the monotonicity of $\gamma_t$.